Use the LastPass Authenticator app

 - When you create an account on a website with a username and password, the password is something you know.

-- Going forward, you will log in to your account with your username and password (something you know), and when prompted, use your authenticator app or security key to verify it's you (something you have).
+- Going forward, you will log in to your account with your username and password (something you know), and when prompted, use your authenticator app or security key to verify it's you (something you have and something you are).

-The authentication methods available (e.g., push notifications, TOTP codes, etc.) will vary depending on the features included in the authenticator app or security key you're using.
+The authentication methods available (e.g., push notifications + biometrics, TOTP codes, SMS passcode, etc.) will vary depending on the features included in the authenticator app or security key you're using.

 Features and compatibility